An estate agent is responsible for selling houses to prospective buyers, as well as being the port-of-call for those wanting to sell their property.

 - When the buyer finds a suitable house the agent will represent them as the sale proceeds, especially for surveying and negotiating the price.

 There are no set qualifications essential for this job; the employer will be more interested in the skills and experience of the applicant (see below).
 If you wish to undertake some formal qualifications, the NVQ levels 2 and 3 in Sale of Residential Property are seen as an advantage.
-The National Federation of Property Professionals (NFOPP) provides some Technical Awards at Level 3.
+Propertymark Qualifications provide some Awards at Level 3.
 The four main awards offered are: